siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

              ![image.png](../doc/usagedocimg/output.PNG)

-             Resulted `output.json` file will be having the list of installed packages  and the same file will be used as  an input to `CA- Bom creator` as an argument(`--packagefilepath`).
+             Resulted `output.json` file will be having the list of installed packages  and the same file will be used as  an input to `Continuous clearing tool - Bom creator` as an argument(`--packagefilepath`).
 The remaining process is same as other project types.

 ### **Configuring the Continuous Clearing Tool**

-   Copy the below content and create new `appSettings.json` file in `CAConfig` directory.
+   Copy the below content and create new `appSettings.json` file in `Continuous Clearing tool Config` directory.

    Below is the list of settings can be made in `appSettings.json` file.